-Areas I like to work in:
+Areas you like to work in:

 What can people expect when working with me: